-The needs of users involved in workforce education, training, counseling and employment must be the driving force behind the design and development collection of new data methodologies.
+The needs of users involved in workforce education, training, counseling and employment must be the driving force behind the design and data collection development of new methodologies.
 Put simply, the DOT must collect, analyze and disseminate the data that people need.
-APDOT has proposed a new DOT Content Model organize occupational to data.
+APDOT has proposed a new DOT Content Model to organize occupational data.
 (See Recommendation 5 and Appendix A of this Final Report.)
 The information in each data category of the Content Model must be collectable using a measurement tool or instrument.
-To ensure the efficient and cost-effective collection of high-quality, current and accurate data, APDOT recognizes that the DOT's current job analysis/data collection methodology must change.
+To ensure the efficient and costeffective collection of high-quality, current and accurate data, APDOT recognizes that the DOT's current job analysis/data collection methodology must change.

 The collection of occupational information for the DOT has, from its inception in the 1930s, been performed by trained occupational analysts in a network of occupational analysis field centers.
 These experts compile data primarily through the use of observation/interview techniques, a methodology of data collection that generally results in accurate occupational information but at great expense of time and cost.
 Quite simply, it is a cost-prohibitive method for any realistic effort to describe all occupations in the American economy.
-In the course of reviewing the DOT, APDOT studied numerous job analysis systems and concluded that high-quality results are with the use of achievable structured questionnaires and properly conducted surveys.
+In the course of reviewing the DOT, APDOT studied numerous job analysis systems and concluded that high-quality results are achievable with the use of structured questionnaires and properly conducted surveys.
 The use of structured questionnaires and survey methods offers the Department the opportunity to collect more data, more quickly thus improving currency.
-These alternative methodologies also appear to be cost effective.
+These alternative methodologies also appear to be costeffective.